isotoma/aws-accessc/README.md

 Accessc is a command-line tool that lets you manage mappings between federated logins and roles in AWS.
 It also generates AWS config profiles for individuals users and a set of bookmarklets for easy access to roles in the AWS console.

 ## Access and profiles for end users
-Currently only google is supported as a SAML identity provider (IdP).
+Currently only Google is supported as a SAML identity provider (IdP).

 ### Federated Access Setup
 For command line access, install [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth) in your login environment, e.g.: